ExploreASL/ExploreASL/Documentation/templates/TUTORIALS.md

 To compile ExploreASL you have to run the `xASL_adm_MakeStandalone.m` script.
 If necessary, you can also ask the developer team for a specific compiled version.
 Providing a compiled version for every operating system and corresponding Matlab version is currently not feasible for us.
 Please feel free to ask us for help though!
+A compiled version of ExploreASL always requires the corresponding Matlab Runtime.
+Please checkout the official [Matlab Documentation](https://mathworks.com/products/compiler/matlab-runtime.html).
+Download the Matlab Runtime of the Matlab Version which was used for the compilation.
+Make sure to install the Matlab Runtime correctly.
+If you're using Windows, it is important that the path to the Matlab Runtime is added to Windows **PATH** during the installation.

 #### Windows